-The role of augmented reality in healthcare is increasing.
+The role of augmented reality (AR) in healthcare is increasing.
 So we’ve outlined a few ways AR can benefit us in health sciences.

-AR in educating the consumer
+AR in Educating the Consumer

-Aiding the physician
+Aiding the Physician

-Aiding in sales
+Aiding in Sales

-Sales reps has to get a physician’s attention and quickly to demonstrate the benefits of a new drug.
-The use of AR could be hugely beneficial.
-Visualising a 3D organ on a physician’s desk and demonstrating the effect of the drug has more impact than an image.Reality can give you that opportunity, by highlighting important medical differences between your product and your competitor’s.
+Pharmaceutical sales representatives have to get a physician’s attention and quickly demonstrate the benefits of a new drug.
+The use of AR at this point can be hugely beneficial.
+Visualising a 3D organ on a physician’s desk and demonstrating the effect of the drug has more impact than an image.
+Augmented Reality can give you that opportunity, by highlighting important medical differences between your product and your competitor’s.

-Practical uses of Ar in Health
+Practical Uses of AR in Healthcare

-AR for Practioners
+AR for Practitioners

 Most medical procedures are extremely complicated.
-However, applying theory that appears in a textbook to real-world processes can be incredibly difficult to grasp for medical students.
+However, applying the theory that appears in a textbook to real-world processes can be incredibly difficult to grasp for medical students.
 However, certain AR applications allow you to display anatomical details and information on a 3D printed human skeleton.
 These details improve the level of understanding that medical students can attain and help them visually.

-Sharing the experience
+Sharing the Experience

 With the development of AR, some of the most highly respected consultants across the world can share their expertise using Google Glass.
-A good example of this is, Medical Realities.
-It is a platform that positions medical students right next to the surgical team as they operate.
-Surprisingly, the 360 video lets you look around to see how everyone interacts and get a sense of the dynamics of working in the operations.
+‘Medical Realities’ is a good example of this.
+It is a platform which positions medical students right next to the surgical team as they operate.
+Surprisingly, the 360 video lets you look around to see how everyone interacts and get a sense of the dynamics of working during the operations.